Natural Baby Life logo (480 x 130)

 Usually, a smelly baby wipe will have two causes:

-• Mold – The first thing you should do is check for mold inside the package.
-Most people can identify the musty, mildewy smell of mold fairly easily and a quick visual inspection will confirm that there is something growing inside the wipes and it is time to throw them away.
+- Mold – The first thing you should do is check for mold inside the package.
+Most people can identify the musty smell of mold fairly easily and a quick visual inspection will confirm that there is something growing inside the wipes and it’s time to throw them away.

-• Fragrance-free – If you think that your fragrance-free wipes stink then you won’t be the first parent to think so, I promise.
-In fact, I’ve tested many, many fragrance-free wipes over the years and almost all of them smell horrible to me because there is no fragrance to cover up the natural smell of the wipe fabric or other ingredients.
+- Fragrance-free – If you think your fragrance-free wipes stink, you’re not the first parent to think so.
+In fact, I’ve tested many fragrance-free wipes over the years and almost all of them smell horrible to me because there is no fragrance to cover up the natural smell of the wipe fabric or other ingredients.

 Again, mold is a definite reason to go ahead and throw away your wipes.
 Using a moldy wipe on your little one could lead to a diaper rash, or worse!